#1970s

 Meanwhile, Cinderella inadvertently met her fairy godmother.
 After the godmother finishes off the household chores with a flourish to save Cinderella’s skin from the upstairs evil ones, they become good friends.
 Cinderella’s stepfamily then attends the ball.
 On hearing about the ball and Cinderella’s love for the Prince, her godmother gives Cinderella a lovely frock.
 After a bizarre wee ballet scene or two showing animals turn into people – but not in An American Werewolf in London (1981) sort of way.

 Cinders leaves for the ball in her golden carriage and sings on the way there.
-She enters the ballroom and she and Prince Edward fall for each other – Chamberlain, has one of those loved-up looks Patrick Duffy did so well in Dallas (1978-92) – and they dance like they are the only people in the world.
-I would sob more.
+She enters the ballroom and she and Prince Edward fall for each other – Chamberlain has one of those loved-up looks Patrick Duffy did so well in Dallas (1978-92) – and they dance like they are the only people in the world.
+I sob more.

 Months, days and minutes later, Edward’s chum finds her again through chance and tells Edward.
 As Edward and Cinderella reconcile and I sob.
 After consent from her stepmother is given, they plan to wed.
 However, the king is against this and asks the Chamberlain to speak with her, after which Cinderella leaves and is exiled and I sob more.
-So I suggest if you want to know if the film has a happy ending, you track down the film.
+So I suggest if you want to know if the film has a happy ending, you should now track down the film.

 The film is a screen gem from start to finish.
 It is a lovely touch telling us more about Prince Edward aka Prince Charming.
 In finding out more about him as a person, his hopes and desires and his clash with his family he feels more than the cardboard cut out from many a Cinderella movie.
 Chamberlain, a seventies heart-throb shines as the romantic lead and is a pleasant singer and a nifty dancer.
 Craven is excellent in her debut role.